Multi-Winner Voting with Approval Preferences: Laminar Proportionality and Priceability

 The approval sets of voters $1, 2$, and $3$ are disjoint from those of voters $4, 5$, and~$6$.
-It seems intuitive that the first three voters, who together form half of the society, should be able to decide about half of the elected candidates. \phragmen's sequential rule and Rule X select committees, where the first three voters approve in total half members, thus the behavior of these rules is consistent with the aforementioned understanding of proportionality.
+It seems intuitive that the first three voters, who together form half of the society, should be able to decide about half of the elected candidates. \phragmen's sequential rule and the Method of Equal Shares select committees where the first three voters approve in total half of the members, thus the behaviour of these rules is consistent with the aforementioned understanding of proportionality.
 PAV follows a different principle: In the committee depicted in~(a), each of the first three voters approves 4 candidates; each of the remaining three voters approves only 2 committee members.
 PAV notices that this is the case, and tries to reduce the societal inequality of voters' satisfaction by removing one representative of voter $1$ and adding one to $4$; similarly, PAV considers that it is more fair to remove the representatives of $2$ and $3$, and add the candidates liked by $5$ and $6$.
-On the one hand, PAV prefers to pick a committee that minimizes the societal inequality in the voters' satisfactions (measured as the number of approved committee members).
+On the one hand, PAV prefers to pick a committee that minimises the societal inequality in the voters' satisfactions (measured as the number of approved committee members).
 On the other hand, it punishes voters $1, 2$, and $3$ for being agreeable and ``easy to satisfy'' with fewer committee members---PAV allows them to decide only about one quarter of the committee. \end{example}